elijomi/LeetCode/README.md

 - C# 12

 ## Repository Layout
-- `Problems` — Main .NET project
+- `src` — Main .NET project
+  - `LeetCodeRunners` — Folder containing problem specific runners
+  - `LeetCodeProblems` — Folder containing implementations of solutions
+    - `Top100Liked` — Folder containing solutions for problems from the LeetCode collection 'Top 100 Liked'
-  - `Dailies` — Folder containing daily solutions
+    - `Dailies` — Folder containing solutions for daily LeetCode problems
     - `<Month>/<DD-ProblemName>/` — Example daily problem folder where DD is day of month
-    - `SomeRunner.cs` — Problem-specific runner used by `Program.cs`

 ## Running Locally
 Prerequisite: Install the .NET 9 SDK.

-- Build: `dotnet build LeetCodeDailies`
+- Build: `dotnet build LeetCode`
-- Run: `dotnet run --project LeetCodeDailies`
+- Run: `dotnet run --project LeetCode`

 `Program.cs` calls the current problem runner (e.g., `SudokuRunner.Run()`); update this as new dailies are added.

 ## Adding a New Daily
-1. Create a new folder under `Problems/Dailies/<Month>/<DD-ProblemName>/`.
+1. Create a new folder under `src/LeetCodeProblems/Dailies/<Month>/<DD-ProblemName>/` and add your solution.
-2. Add your solution files and a small runner class with a static `Run()` entry.
+2. Create a small runner class under `src/LeetCodeRunners/` with a static `Run()` entry.
 3. Point `Program.cs` to your new runner.
+4. Add tests under `tests/`